 - The shared objectives between the employer and the employee: This is a strategic question that both the recruiter and the candidate need to answer.
 For the best of both parties, the career path and career development should be clarified so that they can understand each other.

-Five developer interview questions to test your candidates’ technical skills
+Four developer interview questions to test your candidates’ technical skills

 Among the IT talents in the industry, each has different skills, and it is such a puzzle for enterprises to find the candidates with the right skill sets for their projects, prompting the biggest challenge for the HR department when recruiting.